Frank Mir: Bellator MMA

 On August 16, 2017, it was announced that Mir had signed a multi-fight deal with Bellator MMA.

 In his debut fight for the promotion, Mir faced Fedor Emelianenko at Bellator 198 on April 28, 2018.
 The bout was part of the opening round of the Bellator Heavyweight Tournament.
 He lost the fight via TKO in round one.

 In his second fight for the promotion, Mir faced Javy Ayala at Bellator 212 on December 14, 2018.
 Mir successfully won the first round by taking Ayala down and controlling him on the ground.
 However, Ayala rallied in the second round and Mir eventually lost by TKO after tapping to punches that caused an alveolar ridge fracture.

 Mir faced Roy Nelson in a rematch of their 2011 UFC bout on October 25, 2019, in the main event of Bellator 231.
 He won via unanimous decision.

 On April 1, 2020, Mir's contract with Bellator expired, making him a free agent.

+United Fight League

+Mir is currently under a two fight contract for the UFL, where he also works for as an ambassador.
+Mir announced his intention to retire from MMA after he finished those two fights on his contract.
+He originally was scheduled to make his debut in August 2023, but it was cancelled.